bornlogic/backend-workplace_webhook/README.md

 ## Find GroupID

-Inside a group you can check in url of workspace the groupID [see](https://developers.facebook.com/docs/workplace/reference/graph-api/group/):
+Inside a group you can check in url of workspace the groupID. [[see](https://developers.facebook.com/docs/workplace/reference/graph-api/group/)]:
 Example:
 url of group: https://enterprise.workplace.com/chat/t/123456789026103
 groupID: `123456789026103`